Last Updated on July 5, 2026 by Daniel Globe

 Partnerships and Alliances

 If you are considering flying with Air Transat, you may also be interested in checking out this article on 3 Portable Phone Chargers You Need for Your Next Getaway.
-Having a reliable phone charger while traveling can be essential, especially when flying with an airline like Air Transat that offers long-haul flights.
-It’s always a good idea to be prepared and have the necessary gadgets to keep you connected and entertained during your journey.
+Having a reliable phone charger while traveling can be essential, especially on Air Transat’s longer transatlantic flights.
+It’s always a good idea to be prepared and have the right gadgets to stay connected and entertained during your journey.

 Is Air Transat a good airline?